 Yes, I was interested and told him I thought there was a market for an outboard cabin boat to compete with the Microplus – in itself this was a bloody awful craft.
 Someone had to sit on the bow, dangling legs over the front to get it to do anything like planing.

-John went off with lots and lots of ideas but knowing nothing about boat design so in Burham he went to see Oliver xxx, the well know sailboat designer.
+John went off with lots and lots of ideas but knew nothing about boat design so in Burham he went to see Oliver xxx, the well-known sailboat designer.
 Oliver agreed to do some line drawings for John on the strict understanding that his name was not mentioned The charge was to be one pound per hull.